 Through alternative textbook solutions, the cost of student materials can be drastically reduced.
 Open textbooks also give instructors the ability to customize the materials, creating the "perfect" textbook instead of being bound to traditional print resources.

-There are already faculty at OU using alternative textbooks in their classrooms; you find out more about them on the 2015-2016 Awards tab and the 2014-2015 Awards tab.
-The 2016-2017 Awards list is also posted and will soon be updated with project descriptions.
+There are already faculty at OU using alternative textbooks in their classrooms; you can find out more about them on the tabs above.

 OU is seen as a leader in OER and alternative textbook initiatives, but many other academic institutions also have successful initiatives.
 For example: